 Why does it hurt?

-There may be several reasons that you experience painful deep teeth cleaning process.
-Let us see why!
+There may be several reasons why you experience painful deep teeth cleaning process.
+Let's see why!

 If you have sensitive teeth and are already exposed to pressure and temperatures, then dental cleaning aggravates the nerve ending's sensitivity resulting in temporary pains.